ESPresense/ESPresense.github.io/apple.md

 9. [Decode](https://base64.guru/converter/decode/hex) the *base64 encoded* key to **HEX**.
 10. The last step is to **reverse** the HEX key, for example: `4A4F4550` will be `50454F4A` (note that you reverse the *bytes*!)

-Now you can add the 32-bit key to the `Known BLE identity resolving keys` section of the Espresense configuration and to your HASS configuration with the following syntax: `irk:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+Now you can add the 32-bit key to the `Known BLE identity resolving keys` section of the ESPresense configuration and to your HASS configuration with the following syntax: `irk:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 ![ble-irk](../images/known_ble_irk.png)